Understand lookup field

 - Define the Relation: Here you select the form that you want to establish a relationship with

-- You can create a new relation, or
+- You can create a new relationship or a unidirectional relationship, or

-- You can use an existing relation, which will make that relation bidirectional.
+- You can use an existing relationship, to create a bidirectional relationship.
 Learn more

 - Set the Display Type: This defines the way in which the looked-up data will be displayed when your users access this lookup field, and the numbers of values your users will be allowed to select — one or many.

 - Dropdown: The looked-up data will be displayed in a dropdown, and your users will be able to select one value